 Collaboration is not just a philosophy of operation, it is the mission.
 Dialogue is already collaborative but dialogue must lead to collaborative action.
 Collaborative work is the most challenging but ultimately the most effective work we can do - what we can accomplish together is always greater than what we can accomplish alone.

 We believe that modeling dialogue and collaboration for our students and involving them in challenging collaborative projects is a critical part a transformative educational experience.

 The Center convenes diverse groups to engage in dialogue on the critical issues of our day with conferences, research and publications; providing opportunities for interfaith dialogue and funding interfaith collaboration; incubating projects and non-profit organizations; and sponsoring international research trips for students.

-Every project begins and ends in dialogue but we build on dialogue to explore new cross-sectoral forms of active collaboration between religious traditions and communities with academic disciplines, non-profit organizations, the business community, and government to work together toward more comprehensive and systemic solutions for our common issues.
+Every project begins and ends in dialogue but we build on dialogue to explore new cross-sectoral forms of active collaboration, working together toward more comprehensive and systemic solutions for our common issues.

 The Center's work focuses on five areas, striving to connect each to all the others though dialogue and collaboration.
 It is by means of this cross-sectoral work that we hope to find systemic solutions to issues.

 CLICK on any of these or to go to the Programs page.

 The Winter-Cohen Family Brueggeman Fellows Program has sent students to over 55 different countries doing research and service.

 Click Here for the internal link or the Logo below for an external link to learn more.

 Click on the Event for more details